impondesk/impondesk.github.io/src/pages/blog/microfrontends.md

 Micro front ends are an architectural pattern that involves breaking down a large front-end application into smaller, more manageable parts.
 Each part is developed and deployed independently, with its own set of responsibilities and functionality.
 In a micro front end architecture, each team can work on their own section of the application without having to worry about the impact of their changes on other parts of the application.
 This allows for greater flexibility, scalability, and faster time to market.

+Web development is an ever-changing industry with new trends and technologies emerging every year.
+One of the latest trends gaining popularity is micro frontend architecture.
+This approach involves breaking down a web application into smaller, self-contained parts that can be developed and deployed independently.
+In this blog post, we will discuss what micro frontend is and how it can benefit web developers.

 # Decomposed & Iterative approach

 With decomposition, decentralizing decisions to teams, a value-addition for organization and platforms as team lives and breathe with the product-teams and SME business experts without boundaries and constraints that sometimes are unnecessary.

-Micro Frontend is change-in-game, Iterative approach for plan, design and deliverables and technology-independent and allow-s team to deploy pilot solutions and technologies for defined users and parallel implementation on upcoming features and roadmap as teams scope are changed to small rather than full single application.
+Micro Frontend is change-in-game, Iterative approach for plan, design and deliverables and technology-independent and allows team to deploy pilot solutions and technologies for defined users and parallel implementation on upcoming features and roadmap as teams scope are changed to small rather than full single application.

 > Techniques, strategies and recipes for building a modern web app with multiple teams using different JavaScript frameworks. — Micro Frontends

+# The Future of Web Development

+As the complexity of front-end applications continues to grow, the need for more flexible and scalable architectures will only become more important.
+Micro front ends offer a way to break down large applications into smaller, more manageable parts that can be developed and deployed independently.
+This approach can lead to faster time to market, improved performance, and reduced complexity.
+As such, we can expect to see more and more companies adopting micro front ends in the years to come.

 # Things to consider —